§ Quick Take

 val | Whatever | at least one, key or val | All object key/value pairs having this value will be selected for deletion |

-only | String | no (if not given, will default to any ) | You can specify, to delete key/value pairs (if object) or elements (if array) by setting this key's value to one of the acceptable values from the table below. |
+only | String | no (if not given, will default to any ) | You can specify, to delete key/value pairs of an object or only elements on an array. |

 If you set only key